 “All my friends went to Catholic schools and I was a Protestant for many years.
 I lost many friends when I chose to practice Vodou.
 It wasn’t an easy choice, but I wanted to be a voice for Vodou and help other women in my community that are called into service.
 There are many people that practice Vodou secretly at home because they are afraid to come out into the open.”

 Marie moved to Massachusetts in 1990 and shortly thereafter began leading Vodou ceremonies.
 Since then, she’s been traveling back and forth between New England and Haiti every year.
 She opened a Vodou temple in 2005 in Mattapan which serves a large community throughout the Northeast.
 She holds four big ceremonies annually and smaller ones as well.
-The next big ceremony, Fete Gede or “Festival of the Dead” is planned for November 7th and will be held virtually on Zoom through Eventbrite.
-This is an important celebration which honors the Haitian ancestors.
+The last big ceremony, Fete Gede or “Festival of the Dead”, was held virtually on November 7th through Eventbrite.
+This is an important celebration that honors the Haitian ancestors.
 The official day falls on November 1st which aligns with Christianity’s All Saints Day.

 For more information on Mambo Marie Maude Evans and her Haitian Vodou Temple in Mattapan, MA please visit www.sosyetenago.com or contact her at 617-840-9455 or email firstname.lastname@example.org.
 You can also follow her on Facebook @ManboMaude.